veo-labs/openveo-plugin-generator/docs/back-end.md

 });
 ```

 We defined a new route **/library/bookInfo** with a template, a controller, a page title and a permission to access the page.
-Let's create the controller, the template and the title translation.
+Let's create the controller and the template.

 ## Add back end page controller

-Create a file **app/client/admin/js/ovLibrary/BookController.js** :
+Create a file **app/client/admin/js/ovLibrary/BookController.js**:

 ```js
 'use strict';